AskNowQA/EARL/README.md

 The hypothesis is that jointly linking relation and entity would help in disambiguation.
 This might also help in bringing the context of entity at the sentence level which can also in turn help in answering complex questions.

+# INSTRUCTIONS

+cd scripts/

+python api.py 5000

+This starts the api server.
+Install all dependencies required.

+To consume the API

+curl -XPOST 'localhost:5000/processQuery' -H 'Content-Type: application/json' -d"{\"nlquery\":\"Who is the president of USA?\"}"